Temigo/nu-wiki/guides/sluo-howto.md

 **Then on the 2nd page**...
 *  For "SLAC Spokesperson/Sponsor/Supervisor ...", "Kazuhiro Terao"
 *  The section "NON US CITIZENS", you don't have to enter anything unless you have US visa.
+No worries, though there's asterisk, it does not mean it is required.
+If you do have visa, fill all fields.
+If you don't, do not fill any field in this section.
 *  For "Starting Date", please enter today's date
 *  For "Funding Source", please choose "DOE"
 *  For "How long will you...", please choose "FIXED TERM", then set the starting date today to 1 year